-Mock trials are less formal and less expensive than focus groups.
+Mock trials are less formal and less expensive than some focus groups.
 Mock trials are an abbreviated form of an actual trial, with opening statements, testimony, presentation of documentary evidence, closing arguments, and jury deliberations.
-The most effective mock trials cost approximately $40,000-$50,000.
+The most effective mock trials cost approximately $50,000.

 REASONS TO USE MOCK TRIALS RATHER THAN FOCUS GROUPS

-In those few cases involving many millions of dollars where legal costs are no object, focus groups are a reasonable alternative to mock trials.
-However, focus groups are better at accumulating data for large demographics rather than identifying whether a particular juror will favor one side or the other in a given case.
+In those few cases involving many millions of dollars where legal costs are no object, sophisticated focus groups are a reasonable alternative to mock trials.
+However, focus groups are better at accumulating data for large demographics rather than identifying whether potential jurors will favor one side or the other in a given case.
 Thus, while focus groups may predict that young African American females are more likely to provide a favorable verdict than Latinos in any gender or group, this generality may not apply to Jane Jones, the 21-year-old African American sitting on your panel.
 For this reason, many trial attorneys are skeptical about the benefit of focus groups.
-In any event, few cases justify the expense of sophisticated focus groups.

-On the other hand, mock trials provide most of the valuable information generated by focus groups at a fraction of the cost.
+Mock trials provide valuable information helpful to understand the strengths and weaknesses of a case and can help attorneys select their jurors.
 Mock jurors hear actual testimony and struggle with real jury instructions in an atmosphere similar to the courtroom.
 Videotaped deliberations have shown that mock jurors understand the primary issues of the cases, even though they see an abbreviated presentation.
 Mock trials show attorneys how prospective jurors view a case and which arguments jurors find most persuasive.

 INFORMATION LEARNED THROUGH MOCK TRIALS